meilisearch/documentation/guides/advanced_guides/datatypes.md

 ### Boolean

-A Boolean value, which is either `true` or `false`, is received and converted to a lowercase human-readable text.
+A Boolean value, which is either `true` or `false`, is received and converted to a lowercase human-readable text (i.e. `true` and `false`).
 Booleans can be searched as they are converted to strings.

 ### Array